 As indicated by the Texas Education Agency, families will be able to change their learning model prior to each new grading period.
-Parents will have the opportunity request a learning model change for their student for the next grading period starting in January 2021 via Fort Bend ISD's Family Access beginning on Thursday, November 5th at 8:00 a.m. and it will remain available until midnight on Thursday, November 12th.
-Form in Skyward Family Access will be located in Custom Forms and will be named "Learning Model Change Jan 2021".
-For parents requesting a change after the November 12th deadline, please understand there may be delays in the development of your child's schedule or classroom placement for grading period beginning in January 2021.
+Parents had the opportunity request a learning model change for their student for the next grading period starting in January 2021 via Fort Bend ISD's Family Access beginning on Thursday, November 5 at 8:00 a.m. and it remained available until midnight on Thursday, November 12.
+Form in Skyward Family Access was in Custom Forms and was named "Learning Model Change Jan 2021".
+For parents requesting a change after the November 12 deadline, please understand there may be delays in the development of your child's schedule or classroom placement for grading period beginning in January 2021.